6:15 AM. Day 17.

 He was holding a glass of something amber.
 Whiskey.
 Frozen solid inside the crystal.

 Aldrich looked at Jae-min.
-His eyes moved slowly — the face, the frozen hand, the posture, the way Jae-min stood like a man stripped of weapons but not of options.
+His eyes moved slowly — the face, the stiff hand, the posture, the way Jae-min stood like a man stripped of weapons but not of options.

 Aldrich smiled.
 It didn't reach his eyes.

 Jae-min raised his right hand.
-Left hung frozen at his side.
+His left hung stiff at his side.
 He reached into the void and pulled out a single MRE pack.
 Set it on the marble floor.

 Aldrich leaned forward.